meshesha/SimplePhpFormBuilder/README.md

 ## Installation
 * download [SimplePhpFormBuilder](https://github.com/meshesha/SimplePhpFormBuilder/releases).
 * Add SimplePhpFormBuilder folder at the root of your web server (http://localhost).
+* enter to your MySql database server and create database called 'formbuilder'.
-* enter to application link (http://localhost/SimplePhpFormBuilder)
+* enter to application link (http://localhost/SimplePhpFormBuilder).
 * start installation process.
 * for more details in [wiki](https://github.com/meshesha/SimplePhpFormBuilder/wiki/Installation) (soon..)